AMVijay/java-learning/lambda/how-java-compile-lambda.md

 ## Introduction
-In this port, will analyze how Java compiler creates byte code of Lambda Implementation.
+In this blog post, will analyze how Java compiler creates byte code of Lambda Implementation.

 ## Analysis
 * As per definition, Lambda is nothing but functional implementation code block.